Atrate/LibgenCheck/README.md

 Usage: libgencheck.js [OPTION]...
 [FILE]...

 Options:
       --help              Show help                                    [boolean]
-      --version        Show version number                             [boolean] -c, --copy           Copy files available on Library Genesis to a specified folder
+      --version           Show version number                          [boolean] -a, --available-only    Only output files files available on Library Genesis -A, --unavailable-only  Only output files NOT available on Library Genesis -c, --copy              Copy files available on Library Genesis to a specified folder
   -C, --copy-reverse      Copy files NOT available on Library Genesis to a
                           specified folder
   -l, --libgen-mirror     Choose a Library Genesis mirror
                                               [default: "http://gen.lib.rus.ec"]
   -m, --move              Move files available on Library Genesis to a specified
                           folder
   -M, --move-reverse      Move files NOT available on Library Genesis to a
                           specified folder
   -v, --verbose           Explain what is being done.
 Specify multiple times to
                           increase verbosity (up to 2 times)             [count]
 ```